 Tickets are required to sit in one of the bleacher stands the city sets up along the parade route (and can be quite expensive), as well as to enter the float viewing area on Sierra Madre Blvd after the parade ($20), which allows you to really get up-close to the floats and enjoy the finer details.
 But most people just find a spot somewhere along Colorado Blvd and enjoy the parade for free.
 The experienced know to bundle up, bring a camp chair and a thermos of something warm to drink, and find a spot early (a lot of people even camp out the night before).
 Another tip I recommend is to try to find a spot on the south side of Colorado, so you’re not facing the sun for most of the parade (which makes taking pictures a lot easier too).
 The parade kicks off at 8am, with the floats taking about two hours to reach the end.

-The obvious transit option to reach the Rose Parade is the Gold Line, which currently runs between Union Station and Azusa and completely avoids all the traffic that plagues Pasadena each New Year’s.
+The obvious transit option to reach the Rose Parade is the Gold (“L”) Line, which currently runs between Union Station and Azusa and completely avoids all the traffic that plagues Pasadena each New Year’s.
 The closest stop to the parade route is Memorial Park station, just two short blocks north of Colorado in Old Pasadena, with Del Mar station also being a good option, just three blocks south of Colorado (and a lot prettier, located next to the former Santa Fe Railroad station which is now occupied by the excellent La Grande Orange Cafe).
 The closest stop to the float viewing area after the parade is Sierra Madre Villa, with a shuttle to take you straight there from the station.
-The train starts running at 4am and runs frequently until midnight.
+Both Metro and Metrolink offer earlier service on Rose Parade day.

 The day before the parade, the floats are lined up on Orange Grove Boulevard just south of Colorado Blvd, the historic “Millionaire’s Row” of Pasadena.
 The surrounding blocks are filled with stately Craftsman homes and condominium buildings, but once were occupied by lavish mansions where the wealthiest of the city lived.
 One of those mansions still stands and plays a big role in the Rose Parade: the Wrigley Mansion, former residence of the chewing gum magnate, which sits on Orange Grove a block south of Del Mar Blvd.
 After Wrigley’s death, the mansion was turned over to the Tournament of Roses Association, the organizers of the parade, to serve as their headquarters.
 Before the parade, the floats are presented in front of the mansion for approval before being released.
 The mansion is closed off during the parade for an exclusive party, but the rest of the year you can stroll the grounds and enjoy the little rose garden next to the mansion.